jerry81/leetcode/README.md

   - round in postgres takes numeric, not double
   - cast with variable::type
 - 621 for UPPER, LOWER, SUBSTRING usage
+- 648 for UNION, constant string, "merging" columns into a single column

 ## RUST TILs